dougalrm/aider-patterns-wow/data/docs/inspect_and_adapt_to_continuously_improve_-_retrospectives.md

 ![Inspect and Adapt to Continuously Improve - Retrospectives](Inspect%20and%20adapt%20to%20continuously%20improve%20-%20Retrospectives_media/media/image1.jpeg)

-# Inspect & Adapt to Continuously Improve - Retrospectives (CDF Pattern)
+# Inspect & Adapt to Continuously Improve - Retrospectives